Are you ready to begin your international experience at Colorado Mesa University?

 Does Colorado Mesa University have an international student orientation?

 Yes.
-Orientation for new international students is at the beginning of each semester (in August and January).
+Orientation for new international students is held at the beginning of each semester (in August and January).
 You will recieve details prior to arrival with orientation and arrival information.

 Can international students apply for terms other than fall?